English rugby union system: Level 2: RFU Championship

 Starting with the 2012–13 season, the second group stage was discontinued.
 The top four teams at the end of the home-and-away season entered play-offs to determine the league champion, which earned promotion providing Premiership entry standards were met.
 The bottom team at the end of home-and-away season was relegated to, and replaced by the champions of, the third tier National League 1.

-From 2017–18 through to 2019–20 and from 2021–22 the championship play-off was eliminated.
+From 2017–18 through to 2019–20 and from 2021–22, the championship play-off was eliminated.
 The league-season champions earned automatic promotion (again, assuming that they meet Premiership standards).
 Relegation criteria did not change.
 However, there was a moratorium placed on relegation in both 2020–21 and 2021–22.
+From 2023–24 the winner (subject to eligibility) will contest a playoff with the bottom placed team in the Premiership for a place in the next season's Premiership.

 Levels 3-4: National Leagues

 The new National League structure includes:

 Level 3: National League 1

 The National League 1 was decreased from 16 to 14 teams.
-This resulted in a 28-game season on a home and away basis.
+This resulted in a 26-game season on a home and away basis.
 The champions are promoted to the level 2 RFU Championship, and the bottom three sides are relegated to the level 4 National League 2 East, National League 2 West or National League 2 North depending on geographical location.